LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAccounts/account-details.md

 * **Watson Assistant**: Enable or disable the IBM Watson NLU provider.
 When this is enabled, you can specify Watson Assistant as the NLU provider for a domain that you create.
 * **Google DialogFlow**: Enable or disable the Google DialogFlow NLU provider.
 When this is enabled, you can specify Google DialogFlow as the NLU provider for a domain that you create.
-* **Conversation Context Service**: Enable or disable the Conversation Context Service API for custom data sharing across bots.
-For more on this, see [here](conversation-builder-scripting-functions-manage-the-conversation-context-service.html).
+* **Conversation Context Service**: Enable or disable the Conversation Context Service API for [custom data sharing across bots](conversation-builder-scripting-functions-manage-the-conversation-context-service.html).
-* **Post-conversation surveys**: For information on these settings, see [here](conversation-builder-bots-post-conversation-survey-bots.html#configure-account-level-settings).
+* **Post-conversation surveys**: There are several [account-level settings](conversation-builder-bots-post-conversation-survey-bots.html#configure-account-level-settings).